Hinds County assistance programs.

 As an example, if you or your family is facing an eviction, the Salvation Army may be able to provide you with limited funding to pay your rent.
 Sometimes they may even have money available to help pay a mortgage payment.
 However, one of the most common requests is from those who need help paying an utility bill.
 They may have grants for that as well.

+They also help low income around the major holidays, including passing out free back to school supplies, turkey dinners at Thanksgiving, and Christmas toys for kids.
 Contact the Jackson Mississippi Salvation Army at 982-4881.
 Or read Hinds County Salvation Army.

 Another agency to contact is the Catholic Charities Emergency Assistance.
 The phone number to this Jackson agency is (601) 352-4503.
 They provide food, shelter, and may have limited funds (or direct people to agencies that do) for rent help, utility assistance, and medications.
 Find information on Hinds County Catholic Charities.